 NW: Savage, Georges Ck, Potomac North Branch, Casselman, Laurel Ck, and Youghiogheny;

-W: Potomac South Branch, Moorefield Gorge, Hopeville Canyon, and the tribs of the Cheat.
+W: Potomac South Branch, Moorefield Gorge, Hopeville Canyon, the Cheat & its tribs, and the Tygart.

 - Click on it to get the state map with the USGS gauges (colored dots).
 You can click on these for cfs and stage readings.

 - Two or more figures following each other refer to succeeding stream sections (§§) - - xx, xx, xx – indicates minima in cfs

 - Minimum = the number of cfs at the USGS gauge (which may be upstream, downstream, or on another stream).
 The value may differ from that in “Capital Canoeing and Kayaking” because of later research or others’ contributions.
 Zero here means a level where you scrape occasionally; more will give you a better paddle.